Fill in your building details and press

 Calculate Parking Ratio to see your results.

 Parking ratio measures how much parking a building provides relative to its size.
 It is the standard way developers, lenders, property managers, and city planners compare parking supply across different buildings.
+It also matters when a company is evaluating a site for its offices or operations.

 The most common version is spaces per 1,000 sq ft of gross leasable area (GLA).
 A 20,000 sq ft office with 80 spaces has a ratio of 4.0 per 1,000 sq ft.